zackorenberg/DRG_MouseWheelZoom/README.md

 2. The script will:
    - Remap the mouse wheel to `,` and `.` while pressing `Tab` for zooming on the terrain scanner.
 3. Manually close the script when you are done playing DRG.

 ---

+## Troubleshooting

+1. **Script does not launch DRG**:
+   - Ensure Steam is running and DRG is installed.
+2. **Mouse wheel remapping does not work**:
+   - Check DRG's keybindings to ensure `,` and `.` are correctly mapped.
+3. **Script does not exit automatically**:
+   - Ensure DRG is closed properly.
+If the script does not exit, manually close it from the system tray.
+4. **Compilation issues**:
+   - The script was written for AutoHotkey v1.1.34, ensure that a version less than v2.0 is installed if not prompted.
+   - Ensure `Compile_exe.ahk`, `DRG_ScrollWheelMapZoom_Remap.ahk`, and `DRG.ico` are in the same directory.
+   - Ensure AutoHotkey is installed in `Program Files` and is accessible in your system's PATH.
+   - Alternatively, one may use the context menu option `Compile Script` when right-clicking `DRG_ScrollWheelMapZoom_Remap.ahk` to compile without the use of `Compile_exe.ahk`.

+---